Painting a graph with competing random walks: The Radon--Nikodym derivative

 Let $Y_2 = X_2(\tau_1(x,y))$.
 The idea of the proof is to observe that

-since $X_1,X_2$ are independent and the initial distribution of $X_2$ is stationary, then estimate the effect of conditioning on $Y_2 = z$ on the probability of $H(x,y)$.
+where we used $\p[ Y_2 = z] = \pi(z)$ as $X_1,X_2$ are independent and the initial distribution of $X_2$ is stationary, then estimate the effect of conditioning on $\{Y_2 = z\}$ on the probability of $H(x,y)$.
 We will divide the proof into three lemmas.
-Let
+The first step in the proof is to express $\wt{\pi}(\cdot;x,y)/\pi$ in terms of the event

+The event $A(x, y)$ is illustrated in Figure~\ref{fig2}.
+Note that it is a slight abuse of notation to insert $G_1(x,y)$ into the braces defining $A(x,y)$ since $G_1(x,y)$ is itself an event.
+We

+will do this a number of times in the following lemma in order to lighten the notation.

 \begin{lemma} Uniformly in $x,y,z,n$,